This is strictly an opinion piece.

 Same as you would do (hopefully) if you were living in a house anywhere in the country.

-I suppose whether full-time RV living has been 'ruined' for you depends on your needs.
+I suppose whether this lifestyle has been 'ruined' for you depends on your needs.

 Want lots of socialization?
 I suppose you could have that if you all do very good distancing in a campground.
 And well, if you and many of your friends don't believe in the pandemic.
 Not even sure why you're reading this article if that's the case.